fixmenu/terraform_aws_github_actions/readme.md

 ```

 ### 10. Automated Deployments
 Ensure that your EC2 instance is up and running.
-From this point forward, any updates made to the my-blog directory on main branch will automatically be packaged and deployed in a Docker container and run on aws EC2 instance.
+From this point forward, any updates made to the app directory on main branch will automatically be packaged and deployed in a Docker container and run on aws EC2 instance.
 You're encouraged to tailor the github-actions workflow to better suit your specific requirements.